Russian (original) text

 [Here the source continues with new material, not printed earlier as a part of this confession.]

-What assignments did you give Zhukovsky concerning the GULAG?
+What assignments did you give Zhukovskii concerning the GULAG?

-Investigator: Did you give these terrorist assignments to Zhukovsky at the time of his work in the section of operational technology?
+Investigator: Did you give these terrorist assignments to Zhukovskii at the time of his work in the section of operational technology?
 Did you talk with him about the terrorist tasks of the conspiracy.

 Investigator: Suspect Zhukovsky, did you receive from Ezhov the criminal assignments about which he has just spoken?